AdaCore/learn/content/courses/advanced-ada/parts/resource_management/limited_types.rst

 .. include:: ../../../global.txt

+So far, we discussed nonlimited types in most cases.
+In this chapter, we discuss limited types.

+We can think of limited types as an easy way to avoid inappropriate semantics.
+For example, a lock should not be copied |mdash| neither directly, via assignment, nor with pass-by-copy.
+Similarly, a *file*, which is really a file descriptor, should not be copied.
+In this chapter, we'll see example of unwanted side-effects that arise if we don't use limited types for these cases.

 Assignment and equality
 -----------------------

-So far, we discussed nonlimited types in most cases.
-Limited types, in contrast, have the following restrictions, which we discussed in the :ref:`Introduction to Ada <Intro_Ada_Limited_Types>` course:
+Limited types have the following restrictions, which we discussed in the :ref:`Introduction to Ada <Intro_Ada_Limited_Types>` course:

 - copying objects of limited types via direct assignments is forbidden; and